kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

 - User cannot access origin, but can access CDN which can itself access origin.
 - Application can use AWS SDK to generate signed URL or Cookie and return it to the client.
 Client can then use CDN to access origin (or cache).
 - S3 can also provide **S3 Signed URLs**
   - Presigned URL provides ability to request as the IAM user who generated the presigned URL.
+These credentials are associated with the URL but are not encrypted into the URL itself.
+- Presigned URLs are not tied to specific AWS services.
+They are simply URLs that can point at anything a normal URL can point at, except that the creator can associate permissions and a timeout with the URL.
+- A presigned URL is always configured at creation for a valid Time to Live (often referred to as TTL).
+This time can be very short, or quite long.

 ## Elastic Compute Cloud (EC2)